dewi-alliance/hotspot-manufacturers/applications/na2he.md

 * Have you shipped anything in the past? <font color=Coral>Yes</font> <br />

-* Which countries have you previously shipped regulatory FCC or CE approved products? <font color=Coral>SiChuan, JiangXi, Thailand</font>
+* Which countries have you previously shipped regulatory FCC or CE approved products? <font color=Coral>NO</font>

 ## Customer Support (required)